antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

   already did in .NET Standard).

 * `net5.0-windows` (and later `net6.0-android` and `net6.0-ios`).
 These TFMs
-  represent OS specific flavors of .NET 5 that include `net5.0` plus OS-specific functionality.
+  represent OS-specific flavors of .NET 5 that include `net5.0` plus OS-specific functionality.

-There isn't going to be a new version of .NET Standard, but .NET 5 and all future versions will continue to support .NET Standard 2.1 and earlier.
+We won't be releasing a new version of .NET Standard, but .NET 5 and all future versions will continue to support .NET Standard 2.1 and earlier.
 You should think of `net5.0` (and future versions) as the foundation for sharing code moving forward.